estnltk/word2vec-models/README.md

 ### Download
 Model files are available for download at http://ats.cs.ut.ee/keeletehnoloogia/estnltk/word2vec/

+### Training Data
+The corpus consists of 16M sentences, 55M words and 3M types.
+Lemmatized version of the corpus contains 2M types.

 ### Usage
 The models can be used with [word2vec](https://code.google.com/p/word2vec/) tools or [gensim](https://radimrehurek.com/gensim/).